Matir/wrongbaud.github.io/_posts/2019-12-30-Holiday-Teardown.md

 ## Target 1: BasicFUN Oregon Trail

-First and foremost, I should say that lots of people have taken this apart and even started to dig through the ROM a little but, first who comes to mind is [@foone on twitter](https://twitter.com/Foone?s=20), as well as [Tom Nardi from hackaday](https://hackaday.com/2018/03/14/teardown-the-oregon-trail-handheld/).
+First and foremost, I should say that lots of people have taken this apart and even started to dig through the ROM, first who comes to mind is [@foone on twitter](https://twitter.com/Foone?s=20), as well as [Tom Nardi from hackaday](https://hackaday.com/2018/03/14/teardown-the-oregon-trail-handheld/).
 With that out of the way, lets take a look at the main board and see what we can identify.

 ![Oregon Trail Board](https://wrongbaud.github.io/assets/img/dec-teardown/oregon-trail-board.jpg)